joju-j/Client-Server-SocketProgram/README.md

-Contains client,server and a proxy interface
+Contains client,server and a proxy interface.
 CN project for 5th semester.